yayeetying/dp-wizard/WHAT-WE-LEARNED.md

 The different flavors of "Shiny" are a bit of nuissance when trying to find examples.
 The maturity of Shiny for R means that the vast majority of the examples are for R, even with Python in the search.
 It would be nice if the docs site remembered that I only want to look at docs for Core.

+## It's easy to forget `return`

+This is simple, but I was still scratching my head for a while.
+While there are some cases where returning `None` is intended, is it more more likely to be an error?
+What if it raised a warning, and an explicit empty string could be returned if that's really what you want?

 ## Shiny docs could have better formatting